PhD Candidate in AI for Databases

 - International mobility requirements: Applicants of any age and any nationality will be eligible as far as they fulfil the mobility requirement of the COFUND programme, namely, the applicants must not have resided or carried out their main activity (work, studies, etc.) in the country of the host organization (Norway) for more than 12 months in the 3 years immediately before the call deadline of PERSEUS.

 - Education requirements: 5 years of higher education (BSC and MSC) or education equal to (300 ECTS).
 The grade requirements are B or higher (based on NTNU’s grading scale).
+Master degree must be completed by the call deadline.
 Education will have to be documented by diploma supplement or equivalent documentation in English and include a description of the educational system.
 International Relations do require Chinese diplomas to be verified using CHSI.
 The NTNU Office of International Relations will evaluate degrees and diplomas.

 - Language skill requirements: The applicants will be asked to provide evidence of good English language skills, written and spoken.
 The following certificates may be used as such evidence: TOEFL, IELTS or Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).